l3mpire/lemverse/README.md

-  "url": "https://mczak.com/code/piano/pianoframe", // If present, this will popup an iframe with this url inside "unhide": "", // Automatically show cam in jitsi (useful to show people face automatically on platform in conference room) "fullscreen": false, // Set the iframe if full screen or not "targetedLevelId": "" // Used for teleport zone.
-Should be the id of the level to teleport to.
+  "url": "https://mczak.com/code/piano/pianoframe", // If present, this will popup an iframe with this url inside "unhide": "", // Automatically show cam in jitsi (useful to show people face automatically on platform in conference room) "fullscreen": false, // Set the iframe if full screen or not "targetedLevelId": "", // Used for teleport zone.
+Should be the id of the level to teleport to., "popInConfiguration": {
+    "width": 120, // Custom width
+    "height": 45, // Custom height
+    "x": 0, // Relative position from the zone's center on X "y": -60, // Relative position from the zone's center on Y "static": true, // Avoid pop-in following the player "className": "wood welcome" // List of CSS classes to customize pop-in's style }
 }
 ```
 ### Edit spawn position